 Stopping Fall Tick Dangers For Massachusetts Residents And Pets

-tick on a plant
+Tick on a plant.

 For some, the switch from summer to fall is a welcome change; for others, it’s an unpleasant reminder that another cold Massachusetts winter is on its way.
 Regardless of how you feel about autumn, it is upon us and it isn’t going away anytime soon.
 Each change in the seasons brings different joys and challenges.
 As the summer gives way to fall, several changes begin to occur.
 The weather starts to become chilly, the days grow shorter, and the leaves on the trees turn from green to varying shades of red, orange, and yellow.
 However, the arrival of fall also means the arrival of new pest pressures!